 Personally, I think that the first theory is more likely to be true, but I can't deny that zenzai is a truly wonderful dish!

-Both zenzai and oshiruko are types of red bean soup, "but what's the difference?" you might ask.
-Well, unfortunately it's not so straightforward, but I will explain the best I can.
+Both Zenzai and Oshiruko are types of red bean soup, but what is the difference?
+Well, unfortunately it’s not so straightforward, but I will explain the best I can.

-The difference between zenzai and oshiruko depends mostly on the region.
-In the West of Japan (Kansai), "zenzai" refers to chunky red bean soup with the whole beans still intact.
-"Oshiruko" on the other hand, is smooth and silky, the beans have been blended into a paste and the skins are removed.
-However, if you travel over to the East of Japan (Kanto, Tokyo and surrounding areas) you will find that actually, both of these are called "oshiruko" and zenzai is a separate soupless dish made with toasted mochi topped with red beans.
+On the other hand, if you travel over to the East of Japan (Kanto, Tokyo and surrounding areas) you will find that actually, both of these are called “Oshiruko” and Zenzai is actually a separate soupless dish made by topping toasted mochi topped with thick red bean paste.

 ---|---|---|